-Source: Soliman, 2004
+Source: Soliman (2004)

-Some observations should be noted.
-The curved line is called the efficiency line.
-The efficiency line gives different PM and AT combinations that lead to the same ROA.
-If a company sits on this line, it is probably a fairly efficient business operation.
-In summary, it has a certain mix of asset turnover and profit margin that makes it roughly consistent, as one would expect in the industry.

-Whenever a company is above the line, it is performing better than the average business in the industry.
-A company that sits below this line should find a way to move closer to this line.
-So, the business has either a better, more efficient asset turnover or it has a higher profit margin.
+The curved line on the DuPont chart is called the efficiency line.
+It gives different combinations of PM and AT that lead to the same ROA.
+Either a business has a better asset turnover or it has a higher profit margin.
+If a company sits on the efficiency line, it is probably a fairly efficient business operation, as its AT and PM are roughly consistent with what one would expect for the industry.
+If a company sits above the line, it is performing better than average for the industry.
+A company that sits below the line should find ways to improve its performance.

-Almost every business must decide in which sort of sector it wants to run its operations.
-Does it want to be a more profit-margin oriented business?
-Meaning that the business would be an innovator or a differentiator; additionally, the business would be likely to sell less product but for higher prices.
-Some industries, for example, healthcare services, are clearly differentiated.
-This is due to the innovative nature of the industry and the corresponding ability of industry players to charge high prices for their products and services.
+Every business must decide which strategy will allow it to earn the highest return on the assets invested.
+If a business wants to be PM–oriented, it will try to be an innovator or a differentiator, and it is likely to sell fewer products for higher prices.
+Some industries—for example, healthcare services—are clearly differentiated because of their innovative nature and the corresponding ability of industry players to charge high prices for their products and services.
+Such businesses will have high profit margins because it is difficult for other businesses to copy their strategy.

-Or we have a business that doesn't have high margins because it's a commodity.
-There's a lot of competition.
-But it generates profitability for shareholders through efficient operations.
-And you can think of grocery stores for example, right?
-Not a lot of high margin in that business.
-But there's a lot being sold.
+An alternative business model is adopted by producers of commodities.
+Businesses of this type usually have low profit margins and face strong market competition.
+However, they can, and often do, generate profits for shareholders through operational efficiency.
+A grocery store is a good example of a business that utilizes this model, because it sells products at a low profit margin but in very large quantities.

 Self-Check Questions